valignatev/dumpcord/README.md

 RIP abusing free VC money :(

 # Run
+Run `dumpcord` without arguments to see the usage.

+First, run with `-mode=get-raw` to download raw jsons

+Then, run with `-mode=parse` to actually download the content

-Run `dumpcord` without arguments to see the usage it creates directory next to the executable where it downloads everything.
+It creates directory next to the executable where it downloads everything.

 # LICENSE
 MIT